 What you need to send to us Minimum Cut off times Important information A completed withdrawal form requesting the amount you wish to withdraw signed by the account holder or authorised signatories and Your Australian financial institution account details \$1,000 Your written request must be received by 3:00 pm at our Melbourne office on or before the quarter end date (being 28 February, 28 May, 28 August and 28 November or the next business day if the 28th is a non-business day) to receive the withdrawal price as at that cut-off date.
+We are unable to accept your withdrawal until all required information and/or supporting documentation is received.
 Otherwise, your withdrawal request will be processed in the following quarter.
-Withdrawals are subject to limits while the Trust is liquid (See under 'Additional information about withdrawals').
+Withdrawals are subject to limits while the Trust is liquid (See under 'Additional information about withdrawals') and may be subject to scale back.
 Withdrawal proceeds will only be paid to a nominated Australian financial institution account.
 Cheque and third party payments are not available.
 Incomplete withdrawal requests may not be accepted.
 We will generally pay withdrawals within five business days, although the Trust's Constitution allows us a longer period to pay a withdrawal.
 Please refer below for further details.
 A withdrawal form is available from our website australianunity.com.au/wealth/hpt

-6.01 Additional information about withdrawals
+5.01 Additional information about withdrawals